 One of the most exciting new musicians, Holly Humberstone, releases her first EP, Falling Asleep at the Wheel.
 Her latest single, “Drop Dead” premiers today (watch below).
 She also performed on Jimmy Kimmel earlier this week.

 Catchy and soothing, her music instantly draws you into dreamy and descriptive vignettes.
 At just twenty-years old, Humberstone’s lyrics are full of introspection and relatable life experience.
 In an exclusive interview, we spoke with Holly to learn about her musical roots and her songwriting process.

 Mark Benjamin: Many people probably have not heard of your hometown Grantham in Lincolnshire, U.K..
-I read you wrote most of the upcoming EP at your childhood home described as a ‘withering country home.’
+I read you wrote most of the upcoming EP at your childhood home you described as a ‘withering country home.’
 Tell us about it.
-How was growing up for you there?
+How was growing up there?